xl0418/SPOTanalysis/ReadMe.md

 4. "**04-R_CDS.sh**" substracts the untranslated coding sequences (CDS).
 See [gRodon documentation](https://microbialgamut.com/gRodon-vignette) for details;

-5. "**04-gRodonSPOTGenomes.R**" uses gRodon package and estimate the doubling time for genomes;
+5. "**04-gRodonSPOTGenomes.R**" uses gRodon package and estimate the doubling time for genomes on the default temperature (20 &deg;C) for all genomes;

+6. "**04-gRodonSPOTGenomes_vT.R**" uses gRodon package and estimate the doubling time for genomes on the optimal temperature provided by the file "**SPOT_opt_genomes_FL.csv**".
+The optimal temperature is computed by taking the mean of the temperatures for the 1% top abundances of ASVs that are corresponding to the genome;

 # Processes